 To save the recovered objects to the Live Database, follow the steps below:

-Once the repair process is completed, you will receive “File saved at the desired path” message.
+- Once the repair process is completed, you will receive a “File saved at the desired path” message.
 Click OK.

 6. The software will save the database as a Live Database.
 See the image below:

-Read, what Microsoft MVPs says about the software
+Read what Microsoft MVPs say about the software.

 Key Benefits of the Software

-1. Batch Repair Multiple Database Tables at Once: SQL Server Database Repair software allows saving multiple database tables simultaneously.
-This saves time as well as efforts, and the entire recovery process is accomplished in a seamless manner.
+- Batch Repair Multiple Database Tables at Once: SQL Server Database Recovery software allows saving multiple database tables simultaneously.
+This saves time and effort, and the entire recovery process is accomplished seamlessly.

-2. Multiple File Saving Options: Allows saving the repaired objects into multiple file formats.
+- Multiple File Saving Options: This allows saving the repaired objects into multiple file formats.
 Therefore, after recovery, the database files can be accessed using independent applications.
 When stored in HTML, CSV, and XLS file formats, the data can be previewed without connecting to the SQL Server.

-3. Generates Log Report: The tool will generate a log report of the repair process.
-This log report contains information about each and every single procedure being performed on the database.
-The log report can be stored for the purpose of future reference.
+- Generates Log Report: The tool will generate a log report of the repair process.
+This log report contains information about every single procedure being performed on the database.
+The log report can be stored for future reference.